Kaimodo/Screeps-launcher-Docker-compose-grafana/aws/AWS-HowTo.md

 ### Connect to Server via SSH

-`ssh -i myPSKeyPair.pem ec2-user@PublicIpAddress` in the Folder where u executed the Create-Powershell-script(for the keypair-file).
+`ssh -i myPSKeyPair.pem ec2-user@PublicIpAddress` in the Folder where u executed the Create-Powershell-script(for the key-pair-file).
 U can copy and paste the .pem file where ever you want to connect from that folder to your machine.

 u can use ([.\Get-AwsIP.ps1](./Get-AwsIP.ps1)) to get your IP, too.
 Start it like that `.\Get-AwsIP.ps1 -Region "YourRegion"`

 ## Delete machine (WIP as of 01.12.2021)

 THE DELETE Script is WIP and throws some errors.
-It wokrs partialy.
+It works partially.

 to delete u can use the script ([Delete-ScreepsVM.ps1](/aws/Delete-ScreepsVM.ps1)) with those parameters: